Overview

 Facilities

-One dedicated Social Studies room with 2 PCs and an Interactive Whiteboard.
+One dedicated Social Studies room with Apple TV and an Interactive Whiteboard.

 What your child will learn: